RuthyYao/RuthyYao.github.io/_posts/2024-11-14-Movie-success-analysis.md

 This analysis leads to three recommendations for Microsoft to start the movie production business successfully.

 - **Focus on genres with a mix of Animation, Sci-fi and Adventure.** This type of movies have potentially the broadest span of audience demographics.
-Hence from popularity and box office performance persepctives, those types of movie deliver the most success.
+Hence from popularity and box office performance perspectives, those types of movie deliver the most success.

-- **Allocate at least $500m budget to movie production each year.** Given that a movie costs averagely $40m to $50m to produce with the Animation/Sci-fi/Adventure requiring even higher budget(at least $80m), Microsoft need to be prepared to invest at least $500m per year to to the new studio in order to make an impactful debut to the movie market and sustain the ongoing success of the studio.
+- **Allocate at least $500m budget to movie production each year.** Given that a movie costs averagely $40m to $50m to produce with the Animation/Sci-fi/Adventure requiring even higher budget(at least $80m), Microsoft need to be prepared to invest at least $500m per year to the new studio in order to make an impactful debut to the movie market and sustain the ongoing success of the studio.

-- **Release movies in May/July or November to maximize the box office revenue and achieve the best theatrical view.** School holiday season is the best time to relase movie, especially for the Animation/Sci-fi/Adventure movies that target kids and families.
-Novermber is also a good time to release movie if Microsoft wants to compete in the upcoming Academy Awards as releasing a movie two or three months before the nomination of the awards will make it fresh in the voters' mind, increasing the chances of win.
+- **Release movies in May/July or November to maximize the box office revenue and achieve the best theatrical view.** School holiday season is the best time to release movie, especially for the Animation/Sci-fi/Adventure movies that target kids and families.
+November is also a good time to release movie if Microsoft wants to compete in the upcoming Academy Awards as releasing a movie two or three months before the nomination of the awards will make it fresh in the voters' mind, increasing the chances of win.

 ### Nest Steps
 Further analyses could yield additional insights to further increase the chances of success of the new studio:

 - **Modelling to extract the insights from movie reviews and critiques** - Extracting and analysing data from reviews and critiques can unveil further insights on what kinds of movies are liked or disliked by the public.

-- **Customer segmentation analysis** - Segmenting the customers based on demographics to analyze the genre prefernece and viewing behaviours of different customer groups.
-This will allow Miscrosoft to target certain customer groups for the movie production.
+- **Customer segmentation analysis** - Segmenting the customers based on demographics to analyse the genre preference and viewing behaviours of different customer groups.
+This will allow Microsoft to target certain customer groups for the movie production.

 - **Awards analysis** - Dive into the Oscar-awarded movies to identify the key attributes of successful movies.